My goal doesn't make any sense!

 A common example is Gmail goals: a negative rate without a correct end date or value set will eventually mean that you need to have a negative number of emails in your inbox.
 Obviously, this is not possible.
 Or maybe you created a weight goal and typoed the start value, and now you need to lose 10 pounds in a single day to avoid derailing.

 If it's a brand new goal and you can see the problem, it's easiest to delete the goal and recreate it.
-If you're still having the problem after a second try, contact support to explain the problem and we'll fix it up as best we can.
+If you're still having the problem after a second try, contact support to explain the problem and we'll dig into it with you.
+It's always really valuable for us to understand what's confusing and what users are hoping to do, so you're helping us out here!

 If you're a do-it-yourself type fiddling around with a goal when something weird happens, here's a few things to try to identify/undo the problem:

-- If you see a weird amount due (e.g., +40 hours in 1 day), check the HH:MM setting.
+- If you see a weird amount due (e.g., +40 hours in 1 day), check that you haven't selected the HH:MM setting.
 This setting only makes sense for goals with unit hours; it will show strange, inaccurate baremins for other units.

 - You might also need to click on the baremin field to toggle it between delta and total (see part b of our article on interpreting the goal page), if we're telling you something like "640 total pushups due in 2 days."
 More likely it's actually just +20!